muratk5n/thirdwave/en/README.md

 Yahoo has theirs, they communicate through a protocol called SMTP.
 I don't have to be on Yahoo system to email someone at Yahoo.
 Facebook, Twitter work on a backward, suboptimal 'monolith' mechanism..
-The problem was, as usual, over-commercialization of their platforms.
+The problem is, as usual, over-commercialization of a platform.

 ---